pyroscope/pyrocore/docs/overview.rst

     :ref:`filtering and mass-changing your loaded torrents <rtcontrol>`.
   * rTorrent extensions like a :ref:`QueueManager` and statistics (*work in progress*).
-  * All this is based on the ``pyrocore`` Python package, that you can use to :doc:`scripts` for any special needs that aren't covered by the standard tools.
+  * All this is based on the ``pyrocore`` Python package, that you can use to :ref:`scripts` for any special needs that aren't covered by the standard tools.

 See the